 - 9.1 From time to time licensees may wish to change the nature of the business vary the trading hours or the licensable activities on offer.
 These can range from minor changes having little or no impact such as minor changes to the premises plan to more significant changes that will affect the promotion of the licensing objectives.
 These could include for example; the provision of additional activities, increasing capacities or longer and later trading hours.
-However where a variation is so substantial that it significantly changes the nature of the business and layout of the premises it is likely that a new premises licence application will be required rather than a variation. - 9.2 An application for a variation must be advertised in accordance with regulations. - 9.3 The relevant parts of this Statement of Policy to be applied to significant variation applications is the same as for new premises licence applications at section 8 above. - 9.3 Where applications are made for minor variations officers will consider whether there are any impacts on any of the Licensing Objectives.
+However where a variation is so substantial that it significantly changes the nature of the business and layout of the premises it is likely that a new premises licence application will be required rather than a variation. - 9.2 An application for a variation must be advertised in accordance with regulations and the Council will expect applications to be advertised to residents and businesses in the vicinity. - 9.3 The relevant parts of this Statement of Policy to be applied to significant variation applications is the same as for new premises licence applications at section 8 above. - 9.3 Where applications are made for minor variations officers will consider whether there are any impacts on any of the Licensing Objectives.
 Where the variation proposed creates a significant impact on any of the Licensing Objectives the application will be rejected and the applicant advised to seek a standard variation. - 9.4 Where there is minor impact or no impact on the four licensing objectives Officers will consult with the relevant (if any) responsible authorities.